TimothyW553/TimothyW553/README.md

 - 📚 Computer Science at the University of Waterloo, Class of 2026
 - 🔭 Interested in Algorithms and Data Structures
-- 🏊 Swimming, ping pong
+- 🏊 Swimming, ping pong, biking

 Languages: C++, Java, Python